 Hello friends! today we will be studying about smoke testing.
-It is one of the most confused term in software testing and that is why it is also the most commonly asked question during interview.
+It is one of the most confusing terms in software testing and that is why it is also the most commonly asked question during an interview.
 In this tutorial, we will get to know about smoke testing, its features and advantages.

 Smoke testing is a type of testing in we execute the most crucial tests to make sure that the application can be considered for further exhaustive testing or not.
 It is also known as build verification testing.

-Example- Smoke tests for some application like GMail will include test cases that are very critical to the app e.g. user should be able to login to the application, inbox should be populated with received mails, user should be able to compose and send mail etc.
+Example- Smoke tests for some applications like GMail will include test cases that are very critical to the app e.g. user should be able to login to the application, inbox should be populated with received mails, the user should be able to compose and send mail etc.

 Same is the case with “Software Smoke testing”, we check that the bare minimum functionality is working or not, in order to make a choice as to whether thorough testing needs to be done or not.

 Some salient features of smoke testing

 - Build verification testing – It is also known as build verification testing or build acceptance testing.